WouterKlein/plant-humanities/docs/dragon_tree/test.md

 	title="A small outcrop of Dracaena draco trees at the oldest botanical garden on the Canary Islands, the Jardin Botanico Canario Viera y Clavijo in Gran Canaria, Spain.
 Photo taken by Thomas C. Anderson, July 2019." url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/master/images/IMG_9319.jpg">

 But even in the face of this acute anthropogenic pressure, the great dragon tree at Orotava persisted.
 Struck by the tree’s size, age, and enduring spirit, Ledru remarks on how even the most environmentally malicious conquistadors respected this dragon tree.
 Perhaps, then, to Humboldt’s delight, Ledru estimated that this special tree would easily live another one-hundred-fifty to two-hundred years.[^ref16]
 <param ve-storiiies
 	id="7b1dr">

 Unfortunately, the Orotava centenary dragon tree did not outlive Humboldt and Ledru’s visits by too long.
-In 1819, a storm first cut off one of its branches, and in 1867, a hurricane-like tempest broke them all off.16 Despite this inauspicious demise, the tree’s image remains associated with the Canary Islands today, and it is still frequently featured prominently in images of Orotava.
+In 1819, a storm first cut off one of its branches, and in 1867, a hurricane-like tempest broke them all off.[^ref17] Despite this inauspicious demise, the tree’s image remains associated with the Canary Islands today, and it is still frequently featured prominently in images of Orotava.
 Furthermore, both naturalists’ accounts of their encounters with the dragon tree in its native environment stand as proof of its power to equally excite scientific and aesthetic imagination, promote environmental concerns, and reinforce colonial dynamics.
 <param ve-image
 	title=""
 	url="https://upload.wikimedia.org/wikipedia/commons/3/38/Orotava_Ayuntamiento_04.jpg">

-Just as Humboldt and Ledru observed the centenary _D. draco_ at Orotava and pondered the tree’s age, durability, and its potential influence on theories of a global climate, today’s scientists are weighing the tree’s possible medicinal benefits (including potential cancer treatments) and its commercial value in the cosmetics industry as an ingredient in anti-aging creams in relation to the species’ ongoing battle with extinction and its ecological vulnerability.[^ref18] Since many different species make good sources of what is commonly known as dragon’s blood, more comprehensive research still needs to be carried out to fully assess the mythical resin’s true medicinal efficacy.[^ref19]
+<![endif]--> Just as Humboldt and Ledru observed the centenary _D. draco_ at Orotava and pondered the tree’s age, durability, and its potential influence on theories of a global climate, today’s scientists are weighing the tree’s possible medicinal benefits (including potential cancer treatments) and its commercial value in the cosmetics industry as an ingredient in anti-aging creams in relation to the species’ ongoing battle with extinction and its ecological vulnerability.[^ref18] Since many different species make good sources of what is commonly known as Dragon’s Blood, more comprehensive research still needs to be carried out to fully assess the mythical resin’s true medicinal efficacy.[^ref19]
 <param ve-image
 	title=""
 	iiif-url="https://free.iiifhosting.com/iiif/ac36469812ba26bc336649e5aa20da4c6bfbd178d157caf52bbbfba2bd4d6629">